HOME PAGE

 14.21: Arjuna said:

 What are the marks of a man who transcended the three Gunas?
-What is his temperament?
+What is his conduct?
 How (in what manner) does he transcend these three Gunas, O Lord?

 14.22: Sri Bhagavan said: